 2017 was by far the best season we’ve ever had.
 Not only did we win the Entrepreneurship Award in Greater Washington D.C Regional again, we also won the Chairman’s Award–and best of all– made it to Worlds in St. Louis, Missouri.
 We went on to be part of the winning alliance of the Tesla division at Worlds.

 2018 was also a very successful year.
-After performing well at District Champs, we went on to worlds.
-Despite our less than ideal performance, we all had a fun time and it was a great learning experience for the underclassmen on the team.
+After performing well at District Champs, we went on to Worlds.
+We all had a fun time and it was a great learning experience for the underclassmen on the team.

 These successes, based on our new team priorities, reinforced the message that FIRST is more than building robots.
 FIRST is a philosophy for growing both the technical, social, and professional skills for future success.